elexis-eu/lexonomy/INSTALL.md

 Whichever way you choose to run Lexonomy locally, with the default
 configuration:
-- An instance of Lexonomy will start at the address http://localhost:8080/
+- An instance of Lexonomy will start at the address http://localhost:8000/, this starts the Python backend and that will start the Node backend automatically too (the startup takes about five seconds).
 - You should be able to navigate to this address with your web browser and see Lexonomy's home page